Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

       - Explore Copilot's ability to understand your context and provide relevant code suggestions.

+      - Test the application thoroughly and ensure all functionalities work as expected

 1. **Develop and Test Features:**

       - Once the methods are completed, the next step is to develop the required features for the application and test them thoroughly.